Baeldung/sql-tutorials/admin setup - export DBs/README.md

 Liquibase works with SQL Server out of the box.

+Download and install SQL Server Express Edition: https://www.microsoft.com/en-us/sql-server/sql-server-downloads and SQL Server Management Studio (SSMS): https://learn.microsoft.com/en-gb/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16
+Open SSMS and connect to the SQL Server, then create a new database called 'university'.
+If you get an error during the Connection, set the option Encryption to Optional in the "Connect" window.

+Then, follow the instructions in generate-sqlserver-dump.sh to create a DB dump from the university database.

 # Dumps

-Dumps for the each database is readily available in the `dumps` folder.
+Dumps for each database are readily available in their respective folder under 'user setup'.